After 15 hours of research evaluating 20 products, we picked Philips Hue LED Starter Kit as our top choice.

 Sadly, you can’t add these bulbs to another hub; they only work with the Philips system.
 And, they’re not exactly cheap.

-Cost for starter set?
-A starter set with the hub and two bulbs costs about $50.
+A starter set with the hub and two bulbs cost about $50.
 That's a nice reduction in price from the old model.

 Smart light bulbs are an excellent option for those who want to upgrade their home technology.
 The "smart" means the light bulbs can be remotely controlled—via your smartphone, home automation system, or even with voice control.
 Not only are they highly user-friendly, but they tend to be energy-saving as well—typically using LEDs to generate the light, with the LEDs in a tiny communications device that connects the light bulb to whatever gateway device or smartphone you're using to control it.